coldtype/coldtype/README.md

 - [All Goodhertz plugin interfaces](https://goodhertz.co)
 - [All recent posts on the Goodhertz instagram](https://www.instagram.com/goodhertz/)
 - And [all recent posts on Rob’s instagram](https://www.instagram.com/robrushstenson/)

-## Weirdnesses

-- __0-1 variation axes value__ — By default, all font variation values (axis values) are scaled to a 0-1 range.
-I’ve found I almost never want to set a font variation value in the scale set by the font itself, mostly because I’m almost always mapping a 0-1 time (or amplitude) value to the axis.
-If you’d like to not "(s)cale (v)arations," set `sv=False` when constructing a `Style` object.